tomcooks/giulioandreotti666/README.md

 # vulva
-## Video Uploader of Linear Video Art
+## Vulva uploads linear video art
-Vulva is a terminal-based video editor for underpowered netbooks.
+Vulva is a terminal-based linear video editor for underpowered netbooks.

 It is a set of really badly written BASH scripts that I wrote to simplify trimming, joining and uploading of video files on my sola r-powered Eeepc 701 netbook; if you are looking for a more professional solution please use something else (I warmly suggest Shotcu